hoshikava/xiaomi-fod-aod-touch-aidl-oplusport/README.md

 ```bash
 setprop persist.sys.kv* 1/0
 ```
-you can make this props inbult to settings toggle/your apk
+you can make this props inbuit to settings toggle/your apk

 ## Notes